Unlock the full kit

 You've bookmarked it three times.
 You've never gone back.

-Those resources are the magazine.
-They tell you about cognitive biases — beautifully.
-This is the gym.
+Those resources teach you the names.
+They don't make you faster at catching them.
+This drills the catching.
 Same biases, but as scenarios you swipe, defenses you drill, decisions you audit before committing.
 The reading taught you the vocabulary.
 The reps turn it into reflex.

 FREE · FIELD ZINE